CG-rgb777/protection_from_debugger/README.md

 Protection against Windows debugger, VEH debugger, Windows Sandbox.
 But in cheat engine there is a function at activation of which Windows debugger is hidden and from this I have not yet invented protection.

+To enable protection in your project, simply import the upfd file and call the upfd.start() function